AlexandreSajus/FuseCensor/README.md

 ## Introduction

-**Fuse Censor** emerged in the context of the Coding Weeks as as project using machine learning and more explicitly Natural Language Processing with Sentiment Analysis.
-After being through some brainstorming we have come up with the basic idea of a multi-browser extension analysing the body of a page replacing or censoring all explicitly negative contents.
+**Fuse Censor** emerged in the context of the Coding Weeks at CentraleSupélec as a project using machine learning and more explicitly Natural Language Processing with Sentiment Analysis.
+After being through some brainstorming we came up with the basic idea of a multi-browser extension analysing the body of a page replacing or censoring all explicitly negative contents.

+Made by Fabien CHARLIER, Antoine DEBOUCHAGE, Danyel GOLBOL, Alexandre SAJUS, Pierre OLIVIER
 #
 ## Description
 ![version](https://img.shields.io/badge/version-1.0.0-blue)